digitalbricklayer/techteapotcom/src/content/posts/whither-met-office-openness-update.md

 aliases: [/whither-met-office-openness-update/]
 ---

-A couple of months ago or so <a href="{{< ref "/posts/whither-met-office-openness.md" >}}">I lamented the fact that the raw temperature data from the UK met office is not publicly available</a>.
+A couple of months ago or so [I lamented the fact that the raw temperature data from the UK met office is not publicly available]({{< ref "/posts/whither-met-office-openness.md" >}}).

 I've just received some further feedback from the Met Office.

 I was partially wrong, there is a lot more information available than I thought.
 Here's a quote with a list of resources:

 <blockquote>
 <div><span style="font-family: Arial;"><span style="font-size: x-small;">There is a wide variety of historical information that is available on our website and information can also be obtained from our National Meteorological Library and Archive (see </span><a href="http://www.metoffice.gov.uk/corporate/library/index.html"><span style="font-size: x-small;">http://www.metoffice.gov.uk/corporate/library/index.html</span></a><span style="font-size: x-small;">).
 </span></span></div>